-German Shepherds are known for their intelligence, strength and bravery.
-It’s what makes them one of the most popular dogs, especially with police work.
-And while they may be the third smartest dog breed, owners may still wonder if this helps with training.
+German Shepherds are known for their high intelligence, strength, and bravery.
+It’s what makes them one of the top dogs for police work.
+And although they are the third smartest dog breed, owners may wonder if this helps with training.

 German Shepherds are incredibly easy to train.
-As a highly intelligent breed, they can learn quickly and retain lessons with ease.
-However, being trainable is more than just having high obedience & working IQ.
-Multiple factors can impact how easy it is to train your German Shepherd, including their age, previous experiences, and your techniques.
+As a highly intelligent breed, GSDs will learn fast and retain their learning with ease.
+However, being trainable is more than just having high “obedience & working intelligence.”
+Many factors can impact how easy it is to train your German Shepherd, such as their age, past experiences, and techniques.

 Our guide walks you through all you need to know about how easy German Shepherds are to train.
 With this knowledge and a little bit of effort, you can have a wonderful companion trained to perfection.
 Read on to learn more.

 RECOMMENDED: 31 Great German Shepherd Mixes